comradez/paste-client/README.md

 `./install.sh`

-Requires `sudo` to put the executable to `/usr/local/bin`
+Requires root priviledge to put the executable to `/usr/local/bin`.

-Please manually set the server url in `~/.config/paste-client/config.toml`
+Please manually set the server url and proxy (optional) in `~/.config/paste-client/config.toml`.

 ## Uninstallation

 `./uninstall.sh`

-Requires `sudo` to remove the executable from `/usr/local/bin`
+Requires root priviledge to remove the executable from `/usr/local/bin`.